just got back from our walk. i'm fading fast. must rest. need pillow. losing energy.

 who cares if i wash another dish? really?

-well? it doesn't matter to her?
+well? it doesn't matter to her?she asks

-i concede. not happily, mind you.
+it does,i concede. not happily, mind you.

 at least she doesn't dance on my crumbled argument. she is gracious. but i have to acknowledge my seemingly meaningless life does mean something. i guess it is the act of washing another dish that seems so meaningless. the cleaning of another floor. cleaning the bathroom, my God, an argument could be made for that being a meaningful gesture, but the rest seems like mindless routine to me.